 Software programs can be used to analyze the responses by picking up commonly used words in the answers.
 Still, when you have hundreds or thousands of unique responses, it can be difficult to fully quantify them in a manner that is beneficial to the company in any real way.

 This is a contradiction to the fact that customers should be provided with space to clarify their responses freely, and it generally means that businesses may need to read through each of the responses carefully to get a better idea about what the customers actually believe or think.

 Overcoming These Challenges

-As you can see, there are multiple challenges that companies may face when using surveys, but surveys are nonetheless beneficial and important.
-They can guide you in facilitating marketing decisions, product development or refinement, customer service and more.
+As you can see, there are multiple challenges that companies may face when using a survey, but the survey is nonetheless beneficial and important.
+They can guide you in facilitating marketing decisions, product development or refinement, customer service, and more.

-As you research and select a survey software platform, consider not only how they help you create, distribute and analyze surveys but also how they help you make it effective.
+As you research and select a survey software platform, consider how they help you create, distribute and analyze surveys and how they help you make it effective.
 Best practice articles, how-to guides, in-depth help, blog articles, and training are all things to look for and utilize.

 How QuestionPro can help in solving the problems with surveys